Phoenix Truck Accident Lawyers, Arizona

 Make an appointment with a dependable Arizona truck accident lawyer today

 If you were injured in a truck-trailer accident or a loved one was killed, you need a strong, skilled lawyer on your side.
 At Plattner Verderame, P.C., our partners are top-rated by peer review agencies.
-Many lawyers refer to our firm because they trust and respect our ability to take on the most complex cases.
-Our savvy Phoenix truck accident attorneys are ready to investigate the cause of the truck collision and to prepare your case for trial.
+Many lawyers refer clients to our firm because they trust and respect our ability to take on the most complex cases.
+We are respected across Maricopa County for our strong record of successful settlements and jury verdicts.

-To review your case, phone us in Phoenix at 602-266-2002 or toll free at 888-657-3573.
-You can also complete our contact form for a free consultation.
+To review your case, phone us or complete our contact form for a free consultation.
 We handle cases on a contingency fee basis.
-If your case does not settle, you owe us nothing.
+If your case does not settle or result in a favorable verdict, you owe us nothing.

 |Meet the Attorneys||Common Questions||Personal Injury|